 Although general guidelines exist to help people determine how much alcohol they can safely drink, the recommended limits do not guarantee safety for all people at all times.
 Many different factors must be taken into consideration.

-Dietary Guidelines for Alcohol Consumption
+Dietary Guidelines for Safe Levels of Alcohol Consumption

 The basic rule of thumb provided by dietary guidelines is that women should limit themselves to one alcoholic beverage per day.
 For men, the limit is two.
 Although a double on the rocks is served in a single glass, it does not count as only one drink by these guidelines.
 A single serving of 80-proof liquor is 1.5 ounces.
 For beer and wine, single servings are 12 ounces and five ounces respectively.